PierfrancescoSoffritti/android-youtube-player/README.md

   });
 }
 ```

 Only after a Chromecast connection has been established you can initialize the `ChromecastConnectionListener`.

 From now on it will be the same as using a local `YouTubePlayer`.
-You need to call initialize with a `YouTubePlayerInitListener` and from there you can add a `YouTubePlayerListener` to be notified of changes in the playback.
+You need to call `ChromecastYouTubePlayerContext.initialize`, providing a `YouTubePlayerInitListener`.
+You can then add a `YouTubePlayerListener` to the `YouTubePlayer` to be notified of changes in the playback.
-You can call loadVideo, cueVideo, pause, play etc.. as expected, the library will take care of everything.
+You can call `loadVideo`, `cueVideo`, `pause`, `play` etc.. on the `YouTubePlayer`, the library will take care of communication with the Google Cast device.

-For all this you can refer to the documentation for the *core* library.
+For all this you can refer to the documentation for the *core* library, [YouTubePlayer](#youtubeplayer).

-This example can also be found [in the sample app](#chromecast-sender-sample-app/src/main/java/com/pierfrancescosoffritti/cyplayersample/examples/basicExample/BasicExampleActivity.kt), in Kotlin.
+This example can also be found [in the sample app](#chromecast-sender-sample-app/src/main/java/com/pierfrancescosoffritti/cyplayersample/examples/basicExample/BasicExampleActivity.kt), written in Kotlin.

 ### Receiver
-This library requires a custom receiver, you can find the source code [here](./chromecast-receiver).
+This library requires a custom receiver, you can find the source code of the *chromecast-receiver* [here](./chromecast-receiver).

 You don't need to change anything here, it just works.
-Take this code and upload it, as it is, to your hosting provider (read [registration](#registration) to learn more about hosting).
+Take this code and upload it (as it is) on your server.
+(Read the [hosting paragraph](#hosting-the-chromecast-receiver) to learn more about hosting).

 ### Registration
 In order to use your receiver you need a receiverId.
 This is the ID of your receiver app.
 To get a receiver ID you need to register your receiver on the Google Cast SDK developer console, you can learn how to do it by reading the [official documentation](https://developers.google.com/cast/docs/registration).
 Rember to register a **Custom Receiver**, this is the type of receiver you need for this library.

+### Hosting the chromecast-receiver
 You will be required to host your receiver somewhere, host it where you prefer.
 Firebase free hosting may be a good option, for development.